supremeys/vscode-serial-terminal/README.md

 ## Features

 Adds a simple serial terminal to vscode.
-Open by
+Open by running
 ~~~
 Serial Terminal: Open terminal
 ~~~